All Posts

 Victoria school year levels guide

 If you want the national comparison first, read Australian School Year Levels by State.
-If you are working out age and cohort fit, open Australian School Levels & Ages beside this page.
+If you are working out age and likely year level, open Australian School Levels & Ages beside this page.

 • In real parent conversation, the first year of school in Victoria is Prep.